 - Reaching out to the community and building the ACLU’s base through tabling and participating in local festivals, such as the annual Pride parade.

-Serving as a chapter board member is a unique and special volunteer role at the ACLU.
-Unlike other volunteer roles, the activities of chapters and of chapter board members as individuals are often viewed by members of the public as official representation of the ACLU.
-Acting as a voice for the ACLU provides chapter board members with a lot of opportunities and influence in their communities, and chapter board members must also represent our values and viewpoints at all times when representing the organization.
+Serving as a chapter member is a unique and special volunteer role at the ACLU.
+Unlike other volunteer roles, the activities of chapters and of chapter members as individuals are often viewed by members of the public as official representation of the ACLU.
+Acting as a voice for the ACLU provides chapter members with a lot of opportunities and influence in their communities, and chapter members must also represent our values and viewpoints at all times when representing the organization.